claranceJ/wireframing/README.md

 ___________________________________________________________________________________________________

-A high fidelity wireframe (or hi fi wireframe):
+The BNB wIreframe is a high fidelity wireframe (or hi fi wireframe):

+The figma design reflects how a website or app will look in the hand of the user.
+It includes all the content, stylistic elements, editorial text, and branding that the finished product will include to really convey what a product will look like.